Visma-AutoPay/http-signatures/README.md

         // or use provided one
         .nonce(UUID.randomUUID().toString())

-        // Use given algorithm when signing
+        // Use the given algorithm when signing .algorithm(SignatureAlgorithm.ED_25519)
-        .algorithm(SignatureAlgorithm.ED_25519)
-        // Use it and expose in alg parameter .visibleAlgorithm(SignatureAlgorithm.ED_25519)
+        // Use it and expose it in the `alg` parameter .visibleAlgorithm(SignatureAlgorithm.ED_25519)

         // Key ID